EvolBioInf/mapro/README.md

 The documentation is now in `doc/mapro.pdf`.

 ## Run Docker container
 Alternatively, there is also a docker container available.

-To get the docker run: \
+To get the docker run:

 `$ docker pull beatrizvm/mapro:slim`

 It can then be run iteratively with:

 `$ docker run -it beatrizvm/mapro:slim`

-To exit the docker terminal either use `ctr-D` or the command  `exit`.
+To exit the docker terminal, either use `ctr-D` or the command  `exit`.

 ## Dependencies
 ### Apt Packages